 Certain medications and supplements may cause side effects when used before or after a neurotoxin injection.
 During your cosmetic treatment consultation, tell your medical practitioner about all prescription and OTC drugs you are taking.

-The following medications may cause an adverse reaction if taken before or after a Botox treatment:
+The following medications may cause an adverse reaction if taken before or after a Botox or Xeomin treatment:

 - Antibiotics taken by injection or inhalation